How to plan a house extension

 Find multi-skilled tradesmen

 Like builders, you’ll need a number of tradesmen to complete your project.
 You can save time and money on your build cost by hiring ones that offer multiple trades.

 Tradesmen expect a clean site where they can quickly get to work without delay.
 They’ll also expect you to hold the right insurance.
 As your the project manager, it’s down to you to keep everyone on track and happy.

 Do you need additional heating and electrical circuits?

-If you’re adding a small extension, then your existing services will more than likely be able to cope.
+If you’re only enlarging your existing floorspace by a small percentage, then your existing services will more than likely be able to cope.
 However, consider asking a plumber and electrician for their expert opinion, especially if you’re adding a new kitchen.

 Do you need to relocate during construction?

 Any building work is likely to be dusty, noisy and will cause some disruption.
 However, depending on the size of your project you might be able to stay in your current home and suffer through.

-Of course, for some house extensions, it’s not possible and so you’ll have the added cost of having to relocate during the construction phase.
+Of course, for some extension projects, it’s not possible and so you’ll have the added cost of having to relocate during the construction phase.
 If you have a small family and a large driveway then you might be able to purchase a caravan.
 If not, you’ll have to rent somewhere locally.

 As you’re key to keep the project on track, you can’t afford to go on an extended holiday or move in with family an hour’s drive away.
 You do need to stay locally and visit the site at least weekly.